 - Require school districts to review and adjust the academic plans of students experiencing homelessness to maximize credit accrual and progress toward graduation.

-- Require school districts to award any diploma students experiencing homelessness have earned if they transfer schools in 11th or 12th
+- Require school districts to award any diploma students experiencing homelessness have earned if they transfer schools in 11th or 12th grade.

 Empowering unaccompanied homeless youth to receive mental health care, shelter/housing, and other services